tonymm81/web_page/README.md

 - I also update dependencies and update the websocket pack and postcss.
 - This version is not build and uploaded to server.

+## version 179
+- i made the issue 24 now.
+Perhaps we edit that startpage list later littlebit but now it looking quite good so lets put this version to server.

 # installs backend: